 NO-SHOP LIST FOR FRIENDS, NEIGHBORS, EXTENDED FAMILY

 Do a check-in.
 Call or visit a friend or family member and ask the person how their day is going on a scale from 1-10.
 If they say 5, ask how you can help get it to a 6.
 This may seem super simple, but you’d be surprised how many people are craving that type of care and concern, especially in the isolation of COVID quarantines.

 If you’re a religious/ spiritual individual, ask someone how you can pray for him/her.
 Ask them to be specific.
 Then go to the mats and start praying.
 Lift that individual up in your prayer intentions throughout the day and text them to let them know you’re storming heaven for them.

 Make something for someone.
 Tap into your natural God-given gifts.
 Are you a great photographer?
 Take a beautiful pic of their family.
 An artist?
 Create something.
 How about polishing up his/her resume?
 Consider your abilities and their needs and craft the perfect personalized homemade gift.

 The point here is—time & attention.
 Put that in everyone’s stocking this year and behold the inner transformations of everyone involved.
 True generosity is always on sale and never costs a penny.
 No pressure, but there are exactly 17 NO SHOPPING days left.
 Psst!
 Get off Amazon now and go find someone to shower with generosity.

-*Subscribers get resources that ease parenting stress, stories you can relate to, and valuable tips...NOT TO MENTION EXCLUSIVE ACCESS TO OUR LIBRARY OF FREEBIES!
+*Subscribers get resources that ease parenting stress, stories you can relate to, and valuable tips...NOT TO MENTION EXCLUSIVE ACCESS TO WEEKLY FREEBIES!